-Separate from this PMP, the IPC has a Data Breach Policy that sets out the IPC’s procedures for managing a data breach, including the considerations around notifying those persons whose privacy may be affected by the breach.
+Separate from this PMP, the IPC has a Data Breach Policy that sets out the IPC’s procedures for managing a data breach, including the assessment and notification requirements for the Mandatory Notification of Data Breach Scheme under PIPPA.

 The IPC is an independent agency that administers New South Wales legislation dealing with privacy and access to government information.
 Established on 1 January 2011, the IPC supports the Information Commissioner and the Privacy Commissioner in fulfilling their legislative responsibilities and functions.